 |If a participant tries to share an executable file with you a warning will appear in the file share dialogue box.
 Executable files contain a set of instructions which your computer or device interprets and runs when you open that file.
 This is why they can be potentially harmful.
 It would be very unusual for anyone to need to share this type of file with you in their consultation.|

 Request a camera

 |You can request another camera from a participant in the call, if required.
-For example a patient and a clinician in one location calling another specialist via Video Call.
-The specialist could request a scope camera she or he knows is available.
-This tool allows annotations and snapshot functionalities.|
+For example a patient and a GP in one location calling another specialist via Video Call.
+The specialist could request a scope camera they know is available and the GP with the patient could then select that camera.

 Add a grid view (2 or 3 panes)

 |You can share more than one tool at a time using grid view.
 Before you select the grid view tool you need to have at least two active tools available (or three for the 3 pane option).

 Once you click on grid view – 2 panes the interface will open and you can select a currently available tool for each pane.
 Once selected all participants will see both tools shared into the call.
 You can click on the arrow to the left of the shared grid view to minimise the caller screens and maximise the shared tools.
 You can use the Resource Tool Bar to zoom in to a screen and create annotations.

 Grid view – 3 panes works similarly but allows you to share 3 available tools at the same time (remember you will need at least 3 active tools to use this option).